alaricli/alaricli/README.md

 ### Hello, I'm Alaric Li

 Currently, I am:
-- Working on professorsresearchtcg.com and recharged.icu
+- Working on recharged.icu, a pre-owned electronics e-commerce platform
-- Training for my first marathon
+- Training for my first marathon and trying to bench 225
-- Looking for full-time work
+- Looking for full-time work in software development

 Previously, I have:
 - Graduated from Business and Computer Science (BUCS) at UBC
 - Ran my first half-marathon (2:32)
-- Moved my small business online (scentsaver.co)
+- Launched my biggest project yet, https://ptcgpocket.net, a Pokemon TCG Pocket database
 - Completed a software development internship at SAP